 The overall goal is to understand that research methods bring sociology to a place well beyond simple common sense, but instead to a place of scientific understanding.

-JSU students should have a working knowledge of the many factors involved in multiculturalism.
+Students will develop knowledge of the many factors involved in multiculturalism.

 A sociological emphasis on multiculturalism generally refers to understanding cultural differences and how culture impacts how societies are organized and how individuals view the world.
 Through an emphasis on cross-cultural studies students should gain not only an appreciation of cultural differences, but an understanding of the relationship between culture and structure (macro), culture and interaction/organizations (meso) and culture and identity (micro).
 Cross-cultural research also helps us understand our own cultural assumptions of what is 'natural' by showing the wide diversity of the way people organize their lives around the world.

-Deviance and Social Problems
+Deviance and Criminology

 Students will have a working knowledge of deviance, its influences, trends, and patterns, as well as means of correcting such behavior if warranted.
 You should know the diverse perspectives, such as statistical deviance, absolutist deviance, relativist deviance, pathological deviance and normative deviance.
 Because the study of deviance in sociology is highly theory driven, it is best also to be aware of the many theories involved in the study of deviance such as Differential Association, Neutralization Theory, Labeling Theory, Control Theory, Anomie theory, social constructionism, feminist theory, queer theory, feminist disability theory, and standpoint theory as well.